aflin/rampart/docs/source/sql-server-funcs.rst

       /three/four/five

+.. nope
    Under Windows, partially absolute path arguments – e.g. “ /dir” where the drive or dir is still relative – are considered absolute for the sake of overwriting the merge.

 Redundant path separators
 internal to an argument are not removed, nor are “.” and “..” path